NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 <br>

-# Step 5: Set the Stage
+# Step 5: Get the selected prim's data

-At this point, there is nothing viewable in Omniverse Code as you have not created a stage for the viewport to reference an event happening.
-In this section you will set that stage by getting a reference to the selected object's information.
-By the end of step 4 you should be able to view the object info in the viewport.
+At this point, there is nothing viewable in Omniverse Code as you the code is not doing anything yet when stage events occur.
+In this section, you will fill in the logic for the stage event callback to get the selected object's information.
+By the end of Step 5 you should be able to view the object info in the console.

 > **Note:** Work in `object_info_model.py` for this section.

-At this point, you have created the start of the Stage Event in `object_info_model.py` but there is nothing happening in the event.
+At this point, you have created the start of the `on_stage_event()` callback in `object_info_model.py` but there is nothing happening in the event.

-Replace what's in `on_stage_event` with the variable for the prim path and where that path information is located:
+Replace what's in `on_stage_event()` with the variable for the prim path and where that path information is located:

 ```python
 def on_stage_event(self, event):